 - Difficulty controlling or stopping your substance use

 When you develop a polysubstance abuse disorder or an addiction, early treatment is essential.
 Addiction is a complex and progressive disease that alters your brain chemistry and impacts your logical reasoning centers.
-Your brain can become dependent on drugs and alcohol to release neurotransmitters and associates your substance of choice and everything that reminds you of it with pleasure.
+Your brain can become dependent on drugs and alcohol to release neurotransmitters.
+As a result, it begins to associate your substance of choice and everything that reminds you of it with pleasure.

 This causes you to experience intense cravings when you are exposed to triggers, which can be people, places, or things that remind you of drugs and alcohol.
 Triggers and cravings can occur long after your last use, which is why completing treatment is an important aspect of your recovery.
 Learning how to identify and cope with your triggers helps you manage your sobriety.